 District: Fisherman's Wharf

 The Little Skillet is a cute spot south of Market Street.
-It's a casual place with waffles on the menu all day long.
+It's a casual place known for soul food, including chicken and waffles.

-All of the waffles on the menu are Belgium style waffles and are served with fried chicken.
-You can choose the number of pieces of chicken you want and add on some sides to really fill yourself up.
+All of the waffles on the menu are Belgian-style waffles and are often served with fried chicken.
+You can choose how many pieces of chicken you want and add on some sides to really fill yourself up.

 On the weekends, they serve a full brunch.
-Their weekend waffle plate comes with two eggs, 2 waffles, and your choice of sausage or bacon.
+Their weekend waffle plate comes with two eggs, two waffles, and your choice of sausage or bacon.

 Address: 360 Ritch Street